Individual Care Matters

 The hospice gets all the money it needs from the government via the NHS, doesn’t it?

 No!
-Only about a quarter of the running costs come from the government.
+Only about one-quarter of the running costs come from the government.
 But importantly, services for individuals are always provided entirely free of charge.

 So where does the hospice get the rest of the money it needs to run the services?